andrealanz/ST441-musicsim/README.md

   - pastecs

+  - tictoc (for timing experiments)

 The following program, which is available for Windows, macOS, and Linux, is required to convert the LilyPond(.ly) files produced by the ‘generate\_lilypond()’ function and can be downloaded at the link
 below:

   - **[LilyPond](http://lilypond.org/download.html)**

+(Note that generating .pdf and .midi files using LilyPond is more complicated for macOS X, since converting the .ly file may require manually opening LilyPond.
+Also, a MIDI player may also need to be installed, otherwise the .midi files may be converted into another playable format i.e. MP3)